jsilence82/SnakeGame/README.md

 # SnakeGame
 Snake Game written in pygame

 Game of Snake written in Python with pygame.
-Done with help from tutorials and from Stack Overflow.
+Done with help from a tutorial from Edureka and from Stack Overflow.

 Future improvements: